JLab_logo_text_white1.jpg

 Criteria and Review Approach Document (CRAD)

-A detailed compilation of documentation titles, positions/titles of interviewees, locations and work functions to observe and questions to ask to perform an assessment.
+A detailed compilation of documentation titles, positions/titles of interviewees, locations and work functions to observe, and questions to ask to perform an assessment.

-Critical device
+critical device

-Specific accelerator or beamline components that are used to ensure the electron beam is either inhibited or cannot be transported into areas where people are present.
+An accelerator or beamline component(s) specifically designed and used to ensure that the electron beam is either inhibited or cannot be transported into areas where people are present (occupied area).
 A critical device can be an individual component or a collection of components.
 Examples include power supplies, power switches, beam stoppers, beam current monitors, and electron guns.
+The configuration of critical devices is controlled to ensure that critical device function meets the requirements in the Accelerator Safety Envelope.
+The Conduct of Engineering Manual gives the process for managing the configuration of critical devices.
+The Safety Configuration Management Board must concur in any changes to critical devices.

-As defined by DOE-STD-1090-2007 Chapter 2 – “A lift shall be designated critical if any of the following conditions are met:
+As defined by DOE-STD-1090-2007 Standard for Hoisting and Rigging: Chapter 2 – A lift shall be designated critical if any of the following conditions are met:

-1. The load item, if damaged or upset would result in a release into the environment of radioactive or hazardous material exceeding the established permissible environmental limits.
+1. The load item, if damaged or upset would result in a release, into the environment of radioactive or hazardous material exceeding the established permissible environmental limits.

 2. The load item is unique and, if damaged, would be irreplaceable or not repairable and is vital to a system, facility or project operation.